dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/eufemia/v10-info.md

 ### [InputMasked](/uilib/components/input-masked)

 1. In v10, InputMasked **allows leading zeros**.
-To prevent that behaviour, the property `disallowLeadingZeroes` has changed to `disdisallowLeadingZeroes`.
+To prevent that behaviour, the property `allowLeadingZeroes` has changed to `disallowLeadingZeroes`.

 ### [Stopped supporting Internet Explorer (IE)](/uilib/usage/#supported-browsers-and-platforms)